dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 Module stomping gives us the advantage of not allocating memory for shellcode injection anymore, as we overwrite (a part) of the `.text` section from an already loaded DLL.
 If the DLL was not loaded already in the remote target process, it will get force loaded first over Creating a remote Thread on `LoadLibrary` or when using ThreadlessInject over an hook pointing to custom LoadLibrary-Shellcode.
 By default, the DLL `chakra.dll` is used for Stomping, which is in the most cases suitable due to it`s size.
 However, you can change the DLL via Packer parameters however you like.

-I personally faced issues with CFG (Control Flow Guard) when overwriting the `.text` section at "random" offsets.
 To avoid CFG, the current implementation overwrites one (or with Caro-Kann enabled two) DLL entrypoints:

-- `DLLCanUnloadNow`
+- `JsRunScript`
 - `MemProtectHeapUnprotectCurrentThread`

 If you change the DLL, you will also need to change the target function names, as they might not exist on other DLLs.
 Also, it could be a problem if there is either